Buying Schedule for Retailers

 Of course, you can tweak this but use it as a general guideline if you’re ordering throughout the year – it’s a great start.
 I wish someone would have shared this with us when we first started!

-If you’re looking for more information on how to tackle AmericasMart for the first time, stay tuned!
-I’ll be offering a 5-part email series filled with information about how to plan, navigate and stay organized when you go to AmericasMart.
+If you’re looking for more information on how to tackle AmericasMart for the first time, click here for a free 5-part email series filled with information about how to plan, navigate and stay organized when you go to AmericasMart.